Haldaur

-Haldaur is a city and a municipal board in Bijnor district in the Indian state of Uttar Pradesh.
+Haldaur is a town and a municipal board in Bijnor district in the Indian state of Uttar Pradesh.

 Geography

 Haldaur is located at 29.3°N 78.28°E. It has an average elevation of 220 metres (721 feet).

 Haldaur is close to the district headquarters and well connected by road as well as rails.
-Musorie express, Siddhbali Jan Shatabdi express & Chandigarh lucknow express are some trains which pass through the Haldaur Railway station.
+Mussoorie Express, Siddhbali Jan Shatabdi Express and Chandigarh Lucknow Express pass through the Haldaur Railway station.